ProvotL/TIPE/README.md

 TIPE is a project that all french students in Preparatory Classes have to do.
 Mine was on the game of sprouts.

-This code might be realy hard to understand, in that case, you should check these papers :
+This code might be really hard to understand, in that case, you should check these papers :

 — [1] : A FURTHER COMPUTER ANALYSIS OF SPROUTS, JULIEN LEMOINE SIMON VIENNOT , 2007